seontechnologies/playwright-utils/sample-app/overhaul-frontend-token-acquisition-gameplan.md

   - [x] Add direct navigation to identity management
     - [x] Create route for identity page
     - [x] Allow switching between different roles/identities
+- [x] The token-service.ts to add a method that validates auth via API call instead of client-side
+- [x] The isAuthenticated() function in App-routes.tsx to use this new method

 ### Phase 3: Test Framework Integration